Portfolio

 About Me

-I'm a postdoctoral researcher studying computational cognitive neuroscience with particular interest human learning and memory in patient populations.
+I am an assistant professor at the University of Montana in the computer science department.
+I am a computational cognitive neuroscientist with particular interest human learning and memory in patient populations.
 I'm also a mother, wife, and artist.

 profile